 · Completing a DFAT Identity Certificate for ______ (insert names of clients).
 Only one certificate is completed per client.
 Each certificate must be accompanied by at least 1 certified document.
 Representative must advise what documents are to be included at point (g) on the Identity Certificate.

-Step 3: Make an appointment for a "Property/mortgage documents" at the following link
+Step 3: Make an appointment for a "Property/mortgage documents" for the State/Territory where your property is located at the following link

 The appointment includes witnessing of your document, certifying of documents and completing the DFAT identity certificate (depending on your requirements).

 If you select the wrong service, we may not be able to help at your appointment time.
 Services are provided strictly by appointment only.
 If you do not have an appointment you will not be attended to.

 Urgent appointments: if your document is urgent please contact a notary public.
 See https://www.conp.sg/co-np-directory-listing for a list of notaries in Singapore.

 25 Napier Road